konsolebox/digest-kangarootwelve-ruby/README.md

 It can also be installed manually with:

     $ gem install digest-kangarootwelve

+To install with a different platform target, use `--with-target`.
+Example:

+    $ gem install digest-kangarootwelve -- --with-target=SandyBridge

+It's a good idea to test the gem when using a different target platform other than default as some platforms are not yet tested, and behavior of optimized code can vary on different machines or compilers.
+This can be done by running the following command.
+Replace VERSION with the installed gem's version.

+    $ ( cd "$(ruby -e 'puts Gem.dir')"/gems/digest-kangarootwelve-VERSION && bundle && rake test )

 The library can also be installed in Gentoo system-wide using 'layman':